-This chapter from our chairman Dr. Stephen D. Mumford’s seminal book, The Life and Death of NSSM 200: How the Destruction of Political Will Doomed a U.S. Population Policy (1996), explores the broad consequences of the U.S. Catholic bishops’ Pastoral Plan for Pro-Life Activities, including the erosion of public confidence in the American political system.
-The book is available at Kindle here, and is available to read for free here.
+This chapter from our Chairman Dr. Stephen D. Mumford’s seminal book, The Life and Death of NSSM 200: How the Destruction of Political Will Doomed a U.S. Population Policy (1996) explores the broad consequences of the U.S. Catholic bishops’ Pastoral Plan for Pro-Life Activities, including the erosion of public confidence in the American political system.
+The book is available at Kindle here and to read for free here.

 Chapter 16: Things Are Seldom What They Seem

 “So, as the pope visits the Rocky Mountains this week, his teachings and policies on birth control can no longer be seen merely as the business of Catholics…. [they] could now instead lead to the death of us all.”

 Georgie Anne Geyer

 Most Americans have a very positive image of the pope and the Roman Catholic Church as can been seen from the study discussed in the preceding chapter.
 But as syndicated columnist Georgie Ann Geyer points out, this man has already taken steps that may very well cause your premature death and the premature deaths of loved ones.
 His behavior shows that he has no regard for your life or mine—for our souls, perhaps, but not for our lives, and especially not for our children’s lives.

 Geyer correctly observes that the pope is a threat to everyone on the planet.
 He is our enemy.
 Yet we have this very positive image of Pope John Paul II (the most admired world leader with a favorability rating of 88 percent) and an equally positive image of his institution (the most admired political institution in the U.S. with a favorability rating of 89 percent).
 How can this be?
 How can our images be so far removed from reality?
 The fact is, there is a broad array of images retained by Americans that have been distorted by the Vatican to advance its own interests.